liux0229/scratch/mnist/readme.md

   * [P0] double vs. float: conclusion: we should use double.
 Why unnecessarily restrict ourselves?
     * Using double resolves the overflowing problem.
 * Optimization algorithm improvement:
-  * [P0] Add a regularizer.
-Operators also have an edge to a regularizer.
-Another approach is to "inline" compute regularizing cost and regularizer gradient.
   * [P1] Try AdaGrad on the current optimization problem
   * [P1] LARS: https://arxiv.org/pdf/1708.03888.pdf
   * [P0] Input normalization